dovker/Rosewood/README.md

 My plan for this engine is to develop it to a point I can make an advanced 2D game and a simple 3D game with it, whilst learning Game Engine development, Design patterns, graphics programming, Advanced c++, problem solving.

 # Recent Thoughts
-I have decided to replace Lua C library with Sol2 library for the sake of simplicity.
+I am thinking to replace Lua C library with Sol2 library for the sake of simplicity.
 I have learned how Lua C works and have gained the knowledge, therefore I see no further need to spend more time on it!

 # Features
 * OpenGL Support